-The Wisconsin Knowledge and Concepts Examination (WKCE) is administered to students in grades four and eight as outlined in state statute.
+State required assessments are administered to students in grades four and eight as outlined in state statute.

-To meet the criteria for the WKCE:
+To meet the criteria for state required assessments:

 A fourth or eighth grade student must score at least basic or above on all five sub-tests.
 The sub-tests are Reading, Mathematics, Language Arts, Social Studies and Science.